RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 * It's more convenient
 * It negates the need to transfer ROMs to your Raspberry PI MicroSD card
 * Your storage is limited only by the size of your server
-* By reducing the number of times you write to your MicroSD card you minimize the chance at corrupting it
+* By reducing the number of times you write to your MicroSD card you minimize the chance of corrupting it

 > **Good to know**: If you are accessing your RetroPie installation over SSH the default Raspbian username is `pi` and the default password is `raspberry`.